 One of the fastest ways to delete a folder and its contents is the rm -rf command.
 It has gained popularity over the years as it has overcome the error faced in Windows when file or folder is deleted.
 This command wipes off everything on the file, folder or hard disk it is run on.
 Let’s break down the command and understand what it really stands for:

-rm – Remove all the files in locations given
+rm – Remove all the files in the locations given

 -rf – This command is further divided into two parts: r and f. r stand for removing all the files recursively while f stands for a force which means that delete all the files without prompting the user.